 Any senior that achieves a 3.5 unweighted, cumulative GPA and successfully completes a full year of a level 4 multiplier course will be honored as a high honor student.
-High Honor students will be recognized by wearing an honor cord at the graduation ceremony.
+High Honor students will be recognized by wearing honor cord(s) at the graduation ceremony.